-Full coverage is a great way to keep your vehicle safe — but you could be paying too much.
+Full coverage is a great way to keep your vehicle safe — but are you paying too much?

 If you’re in the market for insurance, you’ve probably heard the term “full coverage.”
-While this isn't officially an insurance industry-approved term, most insurance agents use "full coverage" to refer to the combination of collision and comprehensive coverages.
+While this isn't officially an insurance industry-approved term, most insurance agents use "full coverage" to refer to collision and comprehensive coverages.
 These insurance options, when paired with state-mandated liability coverage, comprise “full coverage.”

 An upgrade to "full coverage" — with $500 collision and comprehensive deductibles — can double your monthly premium.
 On average in the US, upgrading from a liability-only policy to a full coverage policy increased the premium $414 or 115%.

-"Full coverage” comprises of comprehensive and collision coverage.
+"Full coverage” is comprised of comprehensive and collision coverage.
 Unlike liability coverage, these coverages add physical protection to your vehicle.
 Here’s what is covered by full coverage auto insurance:

 Collision coverage provides insurance against damages sustained by a vehicle in a collision.
 Below are common scenarios in which collision claims are filed:

-Collision coverage includes a deductible, which the client pays when filing a collision claim.
+Collision coverage includes a deductible — the amount owed by the insured.
 The remaining balance of the claim is covered by the insurance company.
 The amount of the deductible is variable, with most falling between $500 and $1,000.

 As far as collision coverage is concerned, coverage will apply regardless of fault.
 Most collision claims are seen as an at-fault accident.
 This is why using your collision coverage will cause your premium to increase.
 Because insurance companies consider collision claims and at-fault accidents as very similar events, they tend to raise drivers' premiums after a collision claim of any kind.
 This rate penalty can last as long as three years.

 Another facet of full coverage car insurance is comprehensive.
 Comprehensive coverage, sometimes known as “other than collision” (OTC), covers non-collision related claims.
 The list of qualifying circumstances is lengthy.
 Comprehensive coverage covers damages resulting from: